tatersmaters/eWagon/README.md

 At the moment, eWagon doesn’t support nested if-statements.
 Feel free to modify the interpreter to your liking!
 Nested loops *should* work, though they are untested.

+All commands except for % and ^ will pull their arguments from the argument queue, and push the result to the main queue or stack, depending on mode.

 ## The Interpreter

 To use the interpreter, open the terminal (or command prompt if you're using Windows) and type this in the directory that `eWagon.py` is located: